pleasantencounter/nightcrawler/README.md

 ## Docker exercise

-1. Create test file with "Hello Worlds!" in the Dockerfile within the `/nginx/files` dir
+1. Create test file with "Hello World!" in the Dockerfile within the `/nginx/files` dir
 2. Build Dockerfile and tag image
 3. Run docker image targetport 8080
 4. Access http server on localhost